pgrwega/pgrwega/README.md

 - 👋 Hi, I’m @pgrwega
 - 👀 I’m interested in Computer Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Software Dev.
+Laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IT projects
-- 📫 How to reach me ...
+- 📫 How to reach me ..

 <!---
 pgrwega/pgrwega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.